 High school students (and junior high students, by special invitation) perform one fully-staged, fully-costumed play each academic year.

 In year's past, HFH students in 1st-12th grades have enjoyed a forum in which they can challenge each other in the game of chess, and learn some new moves and tactics along the way.
-Currently, our chess club is on hiatus, but if you are a family willing to lead chess club, we'd love to hear from you.
+Currently, our chess club is on hiatus due to lack of a leader, but if you are a family willing to lead chess club, we'd love to hear from you.

 FIELD TRIPS & FAMILY FUN

 Each year HFH members plan a variety of field trips.
 Members are encouraged to plan impromptu field trips and advertise them through the HFH email group and post them on the HFH website calendar.

 American Players Theatre

 Movie Theatre Outings

 Nutcracker performances at the Civic Center